Empirical geodesic graphs and CAT(k) metrics for data analysis: The metric and the metric cones

-The CAT(0) property of Euclidean space implies that we do not obtain multiple local minima of $f$ even for multi-modal distributions.
+The CAT(0) property of Euclidean space implies that we do not obtain multiple local minima of the Fr\'echet function $f$ even for multi-modal distributions.
 However, an appropriate concave transformation of the metric can modify the base data space making it less CAT(0).
 We introduce the $d_\beta$ metric via a transformation $g_\beta$ as a candidate.

 For any geodesic metric space $(X,d)$ with metric $d(x_0,x_1)$ and a parameter $\beta > 0$, we can define the metric where